 We are interested in social and political issues and social developments, especially in the area of people from different cultures and backgrounds living together.
 We are interested in people and their stories.

-Polymer DMT received a three-year grant from the Taiwanese Ministry of Culture in 2018-2020, as well as the three-year top-level dance grant from the state of North Rhine-Westphalia in 2021-2023.
+Polymer DMT received a three-year grant from the Taiwanese Ministry of Culture in 2018-2020, as well as the three-year top-level dance grant from the state of North Rhine-Westphalia since 2021.

 In 2021, Polymer DMT was nominated for the Short List of the Taishin Arts Award Taiwan, Taiwan's highest award for artists of all disciplines.